Psychoeducational Evaluation Near Me in Florida

 Do you or your child want to clarify the diagnoses to inform accommodations at school or work?
-Do you or your child want to clarify the diagnosis to better inform therapy or psychiatric medications?
+Do you or your child want to clarify the accurate diagnosis to better inform therapy or psychiatric medications?

 Do you believe your child may qualify for the gifted program?